mxenabled/action_subscriber/README.md

 ActionSubscriber
 =================
-ActionSubscriber is a dsl for for easily connection to a RabbitMQ messaging server.
+ActionSubscriber is a DSL for for easily intergrating your Rails app with a RabbitMQ messaging server.

 Requirements
 -----------------